Nonparametric Distribution Regression Re-calibration: Introduction

-While calibration has long been a central problem in statistical forecasting~\citep{dawid1984present}, it has recently gained renewed attention in machine learning through post-hoc recalibration~\citep{distributioncalibrationregression,decomposion_proper_calibration_error}.
-The primary tool in this domain is the \emph{Probability Integral Transform} (PIT)~\citep{dawid1984present,diebold1997evaluating,Dawid1998,mitchell2011evaluating,PIT_recalibration}, which serves as both a design objective and evaluation criterion by testing if the cumulative distribution function (CDF) values of observed targets are uniformly distributed.
+Calibration has long been a central problem in both statistical forecasting \citep{dawid1984present} and machine learning.
+Today, the topic continues to attract significant interest through recent works on post-hoc recalibration \citep{guo2017calibration, distributioncalibrationregression, decomposion_proper_calibration_error}.
+The primary tool in this domain is the \emph{Probability Integral Transform} (PIT)~\cite{dawid1984present,diebold1997evaluating,mitchell2011evaluating,PIT_recalibration}, which serves as both a design objective and evaluation criterion by testing if the cumulative distribution function (CDF) values of observed targets are uniformly distributed.
 However, as also noted by~\citet{GneitingResin}, PIT uniformity is a necessary but insufficient condition: it is a \emph{marginal} property that allows for ``error cancellation''.
 Consider an autonomous vehicle: a model that is dangerously overconfident in difficult conditions (e.g., heavy fog) can mask this behavior by being underconfident in easy conditions (e.g., clear weather).
 As long as errors average out globally, the PIT statistic will appear uniform, concealing the model's unreliability.

-The inadequacy of PIT has motivated stronger notions of calibration~\citep{Tsyplakov,GneitingResin,Widmann_skceTest,fisher_divergence_calibration_test, moskvichev2025modelsmiscalibratedsocomparing}; however, existing methods either focus solely on quantifying calibration error or impose restrictive parametric assumptions when attempting to mitigate it.
+The inadequacy of PIT has motivated stronger notions of calibration~\cite{Tsyplakov,GneitingResin,Widmann_skceTest,fisher_divergence_calibration_test, moskvichev2025modelsmiscalibratedsocomparing}; however, existing methods either focus solely on quantifying calibration error or impose restrictive parametric assumptions when attempting to mitigate it.
 Such constraints limit the use of existing recalibration approaches on complex, real-world data, forcing a choice between flexible but weak methods (PIT-based) or rigorous but unrealistic ones (parametric).